 The multi-disciplinary program will include over 100 sessions and feature cutting-edge policies and programs, projects, as well as strategies and implementation tools that address the challenges of implementing smart growth development.
-Deb Hubsmith, Director of the Safe Routes to School National Partnership will be presenting on a Safe Routes to School panel on Friday, February 4.
+Deb Hubsmith, Director of the Safe Routes Partnership will be presenting on a Safe Routes to School panel on Friday, February 4.

 The 2011 conference will include an underlying theme of building capacity and financing smart growth.
 Conference sessions will focus on issues such as: financing smart growth and capacity-building; improving local economies and job creation; reducing greenhouse gas emissions; improving transportation systems and land use patterns; improving water quality; improving public health and safety; conserving energy and other natural resources; promoting equitable development and environmental justice; providing affordable housing choices; and creating safer and healthier communities for all.
 Several sessions will be approved for AICP continuing education credits.

 The conference agenda also includes special events, including a Daylong pre-conference workshop on February 2, 2011 entitled " Achieving Equitable Development: Strategies to Empower Community Organizations."

 Visit www.NewPartners.org for detailed information on the conference program, tours of model projects, special events, invited speakers, hotel and transportation information and to register now!